What's the Difference Between Cat Food and Dog Food, Really?

 Q: What are the dangers of a cat eating dog food?

-Dr. Leslie: A little nibble here or there is not usually a problem for cats.
+Dr. Donna Waltz: A little nibble here or there is not usually a problem for cats.
 But in some cases, dog food may contain ingredients that are harmful to cats.
 For example, propylene glycol is commonly used in semi-moist dog foods.
 It's perfectly safe for dogs, but higher levels can cause health problems in cats.

 Over time, if a cat were fed only dog food, then protein, amino acid and fatty acid deficiencies would be expected.
 Dogs' nutrient needs are lower, so the content in dog food is often less concentrated.